mustberuss/patentsview/README.md

 [![CRAN version](http://www.r-pkg.org/badges/version/patentsview)](https://cran.r-project.org/package=patentsview)
 [![](https://mustberuss.r-universe.dev/badges/patentsview)](https://mustberuss.r-universe.dev/ui#package:patentsview)

+This is the R package for the new beta version of the patentsview API To get a sense of what's going on with the API, check out the following

+* the skips() in the unit tests test/testthat/*.R
+* the try/catch block in test/testthat/test-fetch-each-field.R
+* comments in data-raw/openAPI_to_csv.pl

 ## Installation

 You can get the stable version for the original version of the API from CRAN: